 Pressure-controlled versus volume-controlled ventilation for acute respiratory failure: uncertain if there is an important difference in outcomes

-Citation: Chacko B, Peter J V, Tharyan P, John G, Jeyaseelan L. Pressure-controlled versus volume-controlled ventilation for acute respiratory failure due to acute lung injury (ALI) or acute respiratory distress syndrome (ARDS).
+Citation: Chacko B, Peter J V, Tharyan P, et al. Pressure-controlled versus volume-controlled ventilation for acute respiratory failure due to acute lung injury (ALI) or acute respiratory distress syndrome (ARDS).
 Cochrane Database of Systematic Reviews 2015; (1): CD008807

 What is this?
 Some patients with COVID-19 will develop respiratory failure and need help with their breathing.
 This might be provided by mechanical ventilation (MV) in an intensive care unit (ICU), but this can cause complications.
 Techniques used to prevent these complications are different ways for controlling the pressure or volume of air delivered by MV.